History of African Americans in Boston: Civil rights

 "Although popular and scholarly attention has been paid to the struggle for equality in other parts of the country during the twentieth century, Boston's civil rights history has largely been ignored", according to organizers of a symposium at the Kennedy Library in 2006.
 Although Boston's civil rights movement is usually associated with the busing controversy of the 1970s and 1980s, Bostonians such as Melnea Cass and James Breeden were active in the civil rights movement before then.
-In 1963, 8,000 people marched through Roxbury to protest "de facto segregation" in Boston's public schools.
+In 1963, 8,000 people marched through Roxbury to protest "systemic segregation" in Boston's public schools.
 In April 1965, Martin Luther King Jr. led a march from Roxbury to Boston Common to protest school segregation.
-That June, the Massachusetts legislature passed the Racial Imbalance Act, which ordered the state's public schools to desegregate.
+That June, after the 114 day Freedom Vigil of Rev. Vernon Carter of All Saints Lutheran Church in the South End, which began two weeks after Martin Luther king's Boston march, the Massachusetts legislature passed the Racial Imbalance Act signed by Governor Volpe, which ordered the state's public schools to desegregate.

 On April 5, 1968, hoping to ease racial tensions following King's assassination, Mayor Kevin White asked James Brown not to cancel a scheduled concert at Boston Garden.
 He persuaded WGBH-TV to televise the concert so that people would stay home to watch it.
 The next day, nearly 5,000 people attended a rally organized by the Black United Front in White Stadium.
 Protesters presented a list of demands that included "the transfer of the ownership of ... [white-owned] businesses to the black community, ... every school in the black community shall have all-black staff ... [and] control of all public, private, and municipal agencies that affect the lives of the people in this community."

 After Robert F. Kennedy was assassinated, Mel King, then the executive director of the New Urban League, wrote:

 We may voice our outrage at certain kinds of violence.
 We may implement some type of gun-control legislation, but until we confront ourselves, examine and readjust our priorities, make a firm commitment to change, and act on that commitment, we are deceiving ourselves and perpetuating a system which will lead to the ultimate form of violence—the destruction of society.

 That September, 500 African-American students walked out of school after a student was sent home from English High School for wearing a dashiki.
 Later that year, Mel King and the New Urban League protested at a United Way luncheon, charging that Boston's African-American community was receiving only "crumbs".